brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

         failure_email_by_project = {'aims': 'maintainer@aims.org', 'anatomist': ['maintainer@aims.org', 'maintainer@anatomist.org']}

+* ``jenkins_server_url``: URL of a `Jenkins <https://jenkins.io/>`_ server which can be used to log build and tests logs.
+The log will be sent to the Jenkins dashboard through client commandline interface as an external job.
 * ``success_email``: email address where bv_maker outputs are sent in case of success.
 If not specified, no email will be sent and bv_maker outputs will be sent to the standard output.
 One email will be sent for each directory and build step that succeeds.
 * ``smtp_server``: SMTP (email server) hostname to be used to send emails
 * ``from_email``: displayed expeditor of sent emails.
 If not specified, it will be ``<user>-<hostname>@intra.cea.fr`` (the suffix is needed, and is correct for our lab)